This page created 24 Jun 2019

 A person who is excluded is not the subject of a Person Entry, and does not appear in the Indexes.
 But that does not mean that he or she does not appear at all in the book.
 In the above example only the subject's parents are included in the book (as evidenced by the fact that their names are links to their own Person Entries).
 The names and birth and death dates of his wife and children all appear, as do the names of his father and mother in law, but none of them are included in the book.
 They only appear in someone else's Person Entry.
 For more information about when and how excluded people are mentioned see the Managing Excluded People section below.

 As mentioned above, determining which people are included in a book is a two-step process.
 The first step examines every person in the genealogical database and determines which, if any are to be excluded.
-Only those people who pass this state can be included by the second state, which determines which people appear in each chapter.
-This first stage is controlled from the Data > People section of the Gedcom Publisher interface.
+Only those people who pass this step can be included by the second step, which determines which people appear in each chapter.
+This first step is controlled from the Data > People section of the Gedcom Publisher interface.
 Here is the upper part of that section with the default values:

 There two elements in this section that determine which people are eligible to be included.
 The first is the "Exclude Living People" checkbox, which is checked by default.
 That means that anyone who is not shown as deceased in the database is excluded.
 No later steps can include them.